Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 * **Adverary 2**: Passive; Upgrade the difficulty of all combat checks targeting this character once per rank of Adversary.

 *Abilities*:
-* **Loyal Followers**: Active; Once per round when this adversary is targeted by a combat check, they may choose one ally within short range, and the attack then targets the ally instead of this adversary.
+* **Loyal Followers**: Once per round when this adversary is targeted by a combat check, they may choose one ally within short range, and the attack then targets the ally instead of this adversary.

 Equipment:
 * **Spiked Brass Knuckles**: Brawl; Damage +2; Critical 3; Range (Engaged); Pierce 2.